The Awakening Collective

 Efficient Awakening

 This is why awakening at the Construct-Aware stage tends to be more efficient and stable than awakening at earlier stages.
 There is less self-structure remaining to co-opt the insight or create new, more subtle forms of identification.
 The person is not trying to become enlightened because they see clearly that there is no one to become enlightened.
-Enlightenment is seen to not even be a real thing.
+Enlightenment isn't even a real thing.
+It's literally all concept.

 Awakening at earlier stages can be far more challenging precisely because substantial self-structure remains intact.
 The person has a genuine insight into no-self, but then...